mhdawson/resume/mdawson-bio.md

+# Short
 Michael Dawson is a Senior Principal Software Engineer at Red Hat, with a focus on building AI and LLM applications as part of the ecosystem engineeing team.
 Before moving into the AI space, he was a key contributor to Node.js as the technical lead for IBM and Red Hat's Node.js team and a member of the Node.js Technical Steering Committee.

+# Long
+Michael Dawson is a Senior Principal Software Engineer at Red Hat, with a focus on building AI and LLM applications as part of the ecosystem engineeing team.
+Before moving into the AI space, he was a key contributor to Node.js as the technical lead for IBM and Red Hat's Node.js team and a member of the Node.js Technical Steering Committee.
+Going back further his experience includes building IBM's Java runtime, building and operating client facing e-commerce applications, building PKI and symmetric based crypto solutions as well as a number of varied consulting engagements.
+In his spare time, he uses Node.js to automate his home and life for fun.